iWALK is the Best Alternative to Crutches or Knee Scooters, Here's Why

 With so many options, it can be overwhelming trying to decide which mobility device is best for you.
-We think that when you do the comparisons, the iWALK crutch is the clear winner, but hey, we’re biased.
-Do you own comparisons, starting with the video below, and decide on the best crutch type for yourself.
+When you do the comparisons, the iWALK crutch is the clear winner, but hey, we’re biased.
+Do you own comparisons, and decide which mobility device is best for you.

 Almost no one really wants to use traditional crutches, but when you have a foot injury, you may have no choice.
 The two most common types of crutches are underarm and forearm crutches: